papadopoulos-lab/test-statistician-prediction/README.md

 ![](output.png)

-Run the script, copy the logistic regression output and the plot to a word/docx/text file and write a short paragraph describing the results.
+Run the script, copy the logistic regression output and the plot to a word/docx/text file, and write a short paragraph describing the results.

 ## Deliverables